dh1tw/remoteAudio/README.md

 The Client provides a minimal Web Interface for basic control of the client and server side audio streams.
-Open a Webbrowser at: http://localhost:6060 to access the WebUI.
+Open a Webbrowser at:
+[http://localhost:6060](https://localhost:6060) to access the WebUI.

 ## Troubleshooting

-RemoteAudio does it's best to check if your sound hardware is compatible with the parameters you have set.
+remoteAudio does it's best to check if your sound hardware is compatible with the parameters you have set.
 However it's not entirely possible to check all the Settings.

 Inexpensive (USB) Soundcards usually operate at 48kHz.
 They play the audio in Stereo and Record the Audio in MONO.

+Feel free to open an issue if you encounter problems.

+## ToDo List

+- [ ] Better Error Logging with various Error Levels and various sinks (File, MQTT,...)
+- [ ] Improve Design of WebUI
+- [ ] Implement a P2P Protocol (UDP / TCP / ZeroMQ / GRPC)
+- [ ] Possibility to select Audio Channels (Left, Right or Both) through WebUI
+- [ ] Bandwidth Monitor

 [1]:https://golang.org
 [2]:http://opus-codec.org